benjamin3344/DGP-SPR/README.md

 (2) Load "K" in VampPrior-SPR  <br>
 (3) Merging different methods   <br>
 (4) Read-me  <br>
-(5) Analyze codes were uploaded and would be re-organized later.
+(5) Analyze codes were uploaded and would be re-organized later. <br>
 (6) Add __init__ file for subfolders for importing libraries.